On the legality of IAB consent banners

 First of all, Sirdata considers that the ePrivacy directive does not apply to its offer "Cookieless" (or "Consentless").
 Its reasoning: ePrivacy applies to the storage of information on the user's terminal or access to information already stored on it.
 But to identify users without consent, Sirdata relies solely on the IP address, and this is not stored on the user's terminal.

-Sirdata is not explicit about the fact that its “Cookieless” offer uses the user’s IP address.
-But it details the additional processing carried out on the IP address on its page “Personal data protection and privacy policy" Glossary section.
+Sirdata is not very explicit about the fact that its “Cookieless” offering uses the user’s IP address.
+But it details the additional processing carried out on the IP address in the “Glossary” section of its “Personal data and privacy protection policy” page.

-Sirdata considers that it applies a fingerprinting “passive” and not “active”.
-“Passive” fingerprinting would only consist of the IP address, it does not involve access to the terminal.
-“Active” fingerprinting would consist of terminal characteristics such as the user-agent, installed fonts or screen size.
+Sirdata considers that it applies "passive" rather than "active" fingerprinting.
+"Passive" fingerprinting would consist only of the IP address and would not involve access to the terminal.
+"Active" fingerprinting would consist of terminal characteristics such as the user-agent, installed fonts or screen size.

-Targeting via IP address, the latest tool for advertisers to target you without consent ?
+Targeting via the IP address, advertisers' latest tool for targeting you without consent?

 This distinction between "passive" fingerprinting (for which ePrivacy would not apply) and "active" fingerprinting (for which ePrivacy would apply) is debatable.
-In article 7.2 of Opinion 9/2014 on the application of Directive 2002/58/EC to the capture of digital fingerprints, of the Article 29 working group on data protection, the need for consent for targeted advertising is clearly stated:
+In article 7.2 of Opinion 9/2014 on the application of Directive 2002/58/EC to the capture of digital fingerprints, by the Article 29 Working Group on data protection, the need for consent for targeted advertising is clearly stated:

 Capturing digital fingerprints for targeted advertising purposes therefore requires user consent.